AmazaspShumik/BayesianML-MCMC/README.md

 ## Bernoulli Mixture Model: Clustering Digits with Gibbs Sample

 ![alt tag](https://github.com/AmazaspShumik/BayesianML-MCMC/blob/master/Gibbs%20Bernoulli%20Mixture/meanSamples.jpg)

+In figure below we can see that collapsed sampler converges faster (measured in number of samples) than vanilla one, however it should be noted that each iteration of collapsed sampler requires more time.
+Both samplers converge to almost the same value of log-likelihood.
 ![alt tag](https://github.com/AmazaspShumik/BayesianML-MCMC/blob/master/Gibbs%20Bernoulli%20Mixture/logLikePlot.jpg)

 ## Ising Model : Image Denoising Example